The Best Wedding Dresses for Every Ceremony, From Garden Nuptials to City Hall Affairs

 The Strapless Styles

-If you’re getting married in the summer, consider something strapless for your ceremony or reception dress to stay cool.
+If you’re getting married in a warmer climate, consider something strapless for your ceremony or reception dress to stay cool.
 Go prim and proper with a column silhouette from Emilia Wickstead, or lean into the fairytale feel with a floaty chiffon number from McQueen.

 Image may contain: Clothing, Skirt, Dress, Formal Wear, and Shirt